-The risk assessment process determines the controls that have to be deployed in your ISMS.
+The risk assessment process determines the controls that you must deploy in your ISMS.
 It leads to the Statement of Applicability, which identifies the controls that you are deploying in light of your risk assessment process.

 You can find out more about this process in our bestselling book, Nine Steps to Success – An ISO 27001 Implementation Overview.

-For an ISO 27001 risk assessment to be successful, it needs to reflect the organisation’s view on risk management – and it must produce “consistent, valid and comparable results”.
+For an ISO 27001 risk assessment to be successful, it needs to reflect the organisation’s view on risk management.
+Likewise, it must produce “consistent, valid and comparable results”.

 The risk assessment procedure should be detailed, and describe who is responsible for each task, when they must be completed and in what order.